Today I’m sharing how to make pumpkin puree for dogs because, drumroll…it’s pumpkin season, y’all!

 - Vitamin C

-How Much Pumpkin Puree Can Dogs Eat Per Day?
+How Much Pumpkin Can Dogs Eat Per Day?

 Dogs can eat roughly 1 teaspoon per 10 lbs of body weight per day.